Tuesday, 15 October 2024

 But the turn away from commerce and entrepreneurship

 was caused by market conditions.
 Essentially, global diversification reduced risk and brought scale and scope economies.
 Calcutta as the Capital City, would have such Managing Agencies.
-Also opium from Princely India would be exported through Bombay.
+But opium from Princely India would be exported through Bombay.
 Thus Indian entrepreneurship flourished more in Bombay than in Calcutta.

 (if not from inherited land) that would come to characterise middle-class or bhadralok Bengali culture already marked Debendranath, who, besides being a man of property, became a philosopher-mystic – a maharshi or maha rishi, meaning ‘great sage’ – following his discovery of the Upanishads,